-Winters in Venice can be bitterly cold and bone-chillingly soggy, though temps rarely dip below freezing in December.
-January is about as cold, hovering between 45 degrees Fahrenheit (7 C) and 34 degrees F (1 C), not counting the wind chill factor caused by winds blowing in from Eastern Europe.
+Winters in Venice can be bitterly cold and bone-chillingly soggy, though temperatures rarely dip below freezing in December.
+January is as cold, hovering between 46 degrees Fahrenheit (7 C) and 33 degrees F (1 C), not counting the wind chill factor caused by winds blowing in from Eastern Europe.

 Rain and snow are expected from time to time, and the high water — a climate phenomenon that pairs rain, strong winds, and rising tides — can result in flooded streets and piazzas.
 When this happens, wooden walkways are constructed to allow pedestrians to move throughout the city.
 Winter ends with Venice's famous Carnevale or Carnival, the city's biggest festival.

 What to Pack: Bundle up with a heavy winter coat (if it's water-resistant, even better), a warm hat and gloves, and a thick scarf to protect you from the biting winds that blow in off the Adriatic.
 Expect lots of sunny days when a light jacket and sweater may be enough, but it's not unheard of to experience snow.
 Layering is best, and if you can bring waterproof boots in anticipation of acqua alta periods, all the better.

 For a longer list of events in Venice, month to month, click here.

 |Month||Avg.
 Temp.||Rainfall||Daylight Hours|

 |January||39 F||1.9 inches||9 hours|